Damuna/Notes/notes/Red_theory.md

 ### Version Fingerprinting

-Get as much information about server and network
+- **Banner grabbing**

-- **Banner grabbing** is a useful technique to fingerprint a service quickly.
-Often a service will look to identify itself by displaying a banner  once a connection is initiated.
+  Often a service will look to identify itself by displaying a banner once connectioned

   - `-sV` and `--version-all` it is usually enough